graeme-winter/dials_tutorials/se-thaumatin/processing_in_detail.md

 cases you can ignore this distinction though.

-Usually the output filenames will correspond to the name of the DIALS program which created them e.g. `indexed.refl` and `indexed.expt` from `dials.index`.
+Usually the output filenames will correspond to the name of the DIALS program that created them e.g. `indexed.refl` and `indexed.expt` from `dials.index`.
 The only deviations from this are on import (see below) where we are only reading experiment models and spot finding where we find _strong_ reflections so write these to `strong.refl` - and we